MARKETING FOR SME'S - WHAT ARE BRAND GUIDELINES?

 WHAT ARE BRAND GUIDELINES?

-The principal role of any Brand Guidelines document is to give guidance to both internal departments and external suppliers such as designers, brand consultants, marketing agencies, printers and signage contractors on how to deploy the company’s branding.
+The principal role of any brand guidelines document is to give guidance to both internal departments and external suppliers such as designers, brand consultants, marketing agencies, printers and signage contractors on how to deploy the company’s branding.
 The template is indispensable to the proper, rigorous creation of new collateral and brand touchpoints such as websites, e-shots, advertisements, stationery, packaging and pretty much anything that visually relates to the company.
-Providing Guidelines for Branding often requires descriptions of what not to do with logos and so on.
+Providing guidelines for branding often requires descriptions of what not to do with logos and so on.
 Some brand templates include instructions on the tone of voice and give examples of the preferred copywriting style.

 HOW DOES A BRAND STYLE GUIDE WORK?

 A brand style guide should contain the absolute essence of your brand, comprising your mission statement, your vision of the future, your company values, and your unique qualities, all interpreted as design elements.
-As a design reference tool, the guide should enable anyone using it to consistently present your brand clearly, the way you want it communicated, in any medium, without misunderstandings.
+As a design reference tool, the guide should enable anyone using it to consistently present your brand clearly, the way you want it to be communicated, in any medium, without misunderstandings.

 WHO GETS TO USE THE BRAND GUIDE?

 Apply the contents of the brand style guide with rigour and you can achieve consistency of look, feel and tone, from the boardroom to shop floor, front of house to the storeroom.
 It should make no difference who uses the guide - a receptionist, a PA, an office junior, a freelance copywriter, a student on placement, or a sales manager -.